Fayetteville City Council sets date for mask mandate to end

 Several council members discussed what to do if cases and hospitalizations surged before Dec.
 23. City Attorney Kit Williams said a council member has the option to bring forth an item to extend the effective date or adopt a new proposal altogether.

-On Tuesday, there were 36 covid-19 patients admitted to hospitals in Benton and Washington counties, according to the Northwest Arkansas Council.
+On Tuesday, the day of the council's vote, there were 36 covid-19 patients admitted to hospitals in Benton and Washington counties, according to the Northwest Arkansas Council.
 There were 96 ICU beds being used by covid and non-covid patients.

 The mandate applies to all indoor public places and city-owned buildings.
 The responsibility to wear a mask is on individuals, rather than businesses.
 There are exceptions for eating and drinking or medical conditions.